IrvingZha0/lab-bcos/docs/CNS.md

 ```
 The contractname format: contract name@version number, if the contract does not have a version number, then format is contract name.

-1. Summary
+5. Summary
 a.
 Use JS tools to deploy contracts.
 b.
-Use the cns_nameger.js tool to register contract to CNS management contract.
+Use the cns_nameger.js tool to register contract to contract manager.
 c.
-Use the websdk tool to generate the java Wrap code.
+Use the websdk tool to generate the java wrap code.
 d.
-Add the generated code to your own project, construct the contract by loadByName.
+Add the java wrap code to project and create contract by loadByName.
 e.
 Call contract.